-Receivables consist primarily of amounts due from credit card companies, receivables from vendors and tenant improvement allowances owed by landlords.
+Receivables consist primarily of amounts due from credit card companies and receivables from vendors.
 The Company typically collects its credit card receivables within three to five business days of the underlying sale to the customer.
 The Company has agreements with a majority of its large merchandise vendors that allow for specified rebates based on purchasing volume.
 Generally, these agreements are on an annual basis, and the Company collects the rebates subsequent to its fiscal year end.
 Additionally, the Company has agreements with substantially all vendors that allow for the return of certain merchandise throughout the normal course of business.
 When inventory is identified to return to a vendor, it is removed from inventory and recorded as a receivable on the Consolidated Balance Sheet, and any variance between capitalized inventory cost associated with the return and the expected vendor reimbursement is expensed in Cost of sales in the Consolidated Statement of Income when the inventory is identified to be returned to the vendor.
 The Company reserves for estimated uncollected receivables based on historical trends, which historically have been immaterial.
-The allowance for doubtful accounts as of December 27, 2018 and December 28, 2017, was \$184 thousand and \$349 thousand, respectively.
+The allowance for doubtful accounts as of December 26, 2019 and December 27, 2018, was \$266 thousand and \$184 thousand, respectively.